 Those who don’t meet the criteria can make an appointment with the Security Director, Property Manager, or GM to request an entry “exception”.
 If this exemption request is approved at one of our participating communities, it does not entitle the individual to receive access to any other participating community.
 The applicant must make this "exception" request to all participating communities individually.

 Does this program increase the vendor's time at the gate when they arrive or decrease their time at the entrance?

 The use of the Safe Communities Vendor ID can drastically reduce lines at the gate.
 Utilizing the QR code or barcode on the back of every card, the security staff can scan/swipe, and this expedites entry versus manually entering all of their information or looking them up each time they come to the gate.

 Can vendors pass-on the cost of the ID to the resident?

-The entire program has many benefits to the vendor and no costs should be "passed-on" to anyone.
+The entire program has many benefits to the vendor, and no costs should be "passed-on" to anyone.
 Any vendor who threatens to "pass-on" the cost to the resident should be evaluated to determine if they are suitable for the community where they are making these threats.
-This may also be an indicator that the vendor has something to hide regarding its employees.
+This may be an indicator that the vendor has something to hide regarding its employees.

 How does this program benefit vendors?

-- Program participants will have a distinct advantage over other vendors competing with them for work within a community.
-All things being equal, participation in this program should certainly impact the client’s decision to choose the Safe Communities Vendor.
+- Safe Community participants will have a distinct advantage over other vendors bidding for work within a community.
+Participation in this program should certainly impact the client’s decision to choose the “Safe Communities Vendor”.

 How does this program benefit the community?